My husband and I are fortunate enough to be parents to three wild and wooly little girls.

 When you’ve got a chubby little baby girl, you’ll encounter multiple folds and nooks and crannies.
 They all must come clean.
 So get in there and wipe thoroughly.
 And always wipe from front to back to avoid transferring poop.
 (Seriously.
 The things you never thought you’d have to consider…)

-Get used to using the word vagina.
+Get used to using the words vagina, vulva, etc.

 If you have more than one girl, you’ll especially need to be comfortable with this one.
 During the potty-training years, you’re likely going to have to explain the importance of wiping properly.
 Using vague terms or euphemisms for what they have to wipe just doesn’t go over well.
 And although you may prefer something as pretty as ‘flower’, studies are showing that kids who use correct terms and are open to talking about their bodies are more likely to talk about something uncomfortable happening to them.

-You need to do hair.
+Raising daughters means you need to do hair.

 Some little girls are cool with you running a brush through their hair quickly.
 Others want clips and ponytails and elaborate braids (thank you, Elsa and Anna).
 It really is easier for everyone – and will avoid a lot of tears – if you learn to do it.